Maternal–Fetal Medicine Fellowship

 Residency: NYU Grossman School of Medicine

-Areas of interest: preterm birth, abnormal placentation, ultrasound
+Areas of interest: preterm birth, abnormal placentation, and ultrasound

 Hobbies: high-intensity interval training (HIIT), painting, dance, spending time with friends and family, cooking, and trying out fun restaurants in the five boroughs